 Worldwide, invasive cervical cancer is one of the 4 most common causes of death from cancer in women, along with breast, colorectal and lung cancer.
 About 80% of women diagnosed with this cancer live in developing countries, and it kills over 260,000 women each year.
 In developed countries such as Australia, the impact of this disease has markedly decreased because of widespread, regular screening with the Papanicolaou (Pap) test.

-In 2012, 734 Australian women were diagnosed, almost half the number diagnosed each year prior to 1991 – the year that the National Cervical Cancer Screening Program began effectively increasing Pap testing rates.
-The incidence (i.e. rate of new diagnosis) of cervical cancer for women aged 20–69 was 17.2 new cases per 100,000 women in 1991 and it has decreased and remained stable at around 9 per 100,000 from 2002–2010.
+In 2019, it is estimated that 951 women will be diagnosed with cervical cancer in Australia and 256 women will die of the disease.
+The 5-year survival from cervical cancer between 2011 and 2015 was 74%.
+The incidence (ie. rate of new diagnosis) of cervical cancer for women aged 20–69 was 17.2 new cases per 100,000 women in 1991, the year the National Cervical Screening program was officially introduced.
+It is estimated that it will be 7.2 cases per 100,000 in 2019.
 Death rates have also halved, reflecting better treatment.
 Abnormalities discovered by regular screening are almost always either precancerous, or early invasive cancer which is very likely to be successfully treated.

 Invasive cervical cancer is highly unlikely to be diagnosed in women under 20 years of age.
 The average age at diagnosis is about 47 years, and 70% of cancers are diagnosed in women under the age of 60.
 Most women diagnosed with this condition have not had regular Pap tests and their cancers are likely to be found because they have caused abnormal vaginal bleeding or discharge.